dchowitz/slire/README.md

 #### Background Jobs and Scripts

 Background jobs, scripts, and other operational tasks typically run without user-based authorization concerns since they operate with system privileges rather than on behalf of individual users.
-However, they often need more complex data coordination and raise important questions about **what belongs in a data access factory** versus what should be instantiated on-demand.
+However, they often need more complex data coordination and raise important questions about what belongs in a data access factory versus what should be instantiated on-demand.

-**Architectural boundaries**: The data access factory should provide **reusable building blocks** (repositories, common queries, cross-cutting procedures) rather than every possible operation.
+Architectural boundaries: The data access factory should provide reusable building blocks (repositories, common queries, cross-cutting procedures) rather than every possible operation.
 One-off migrations, specialized batch jobs, and narrow-purpose procedures often don't belong in it - they can consume the factory's building blocks without being part of it.

 Like HTTP handlers, background jobs and scripts follow the same pattern of instantiating the data access factory to get their needed building blocks.
 The main difference is that they typically have less complex business logic and interact more directly with the provided repositories and queries, often performing straightforward data processing tasks without the layered dependency injection patterns seen in handlers.